 Sustainable packaging isn’t just recycled cardboard.
 There’s a growing variety on the market, ranging from organic fibres, such as cotton and bamboo, to packaging made from mushrooms and seaweed.

 Bioplastics – plastics made from plant sugars and starch – are also gaining popularity, with the global bioplastics market expected to grow 36% over the next five years.
 And paper and card have seen innovation too, with the likes of wood-free paper, bamboo paper and even stone paper.

 These sustainable packaging materials are available in a range of shapes, sizes and formats, and aren't limited to boxes.
-Mailer bags, pouches, cartons, pillow bags and wraps are all available with high sustainability credentials and smart design features – such as tear strips and return seals.
-In other words, whatever needs you have, there is a sustainable alternative available.
+Mailer bags, pouches, cartons, pillow bags and wraps are all available with high sustainability credentials and smart design features such as tear strips and return seals.
+In other words, whatever your needs, there is a sustainable alternative available.

 Sustainable packaging often conjures images of nondescript browns and rough, fibrous pulp.
 But packaging innovation means sustainable options today boast all the colours, textures and effects you’d expect from regular packaging.

 Water and soy-based inks provide rich, vibrant, colours with minimal volatile organic compounds (VOCs) and lower energy consumption.
 And, biodegradable coatings can create special textures, shimmers or effects on your packaging without dire environmental effects.

 Almost any packaging design can be produced in a sustainable way.
 Using greener materials doesn’t need to mean sacrificing brand creativity.

 The main objective of packaging is to protect your product.
 If it doesn't do that, it's failed.
 Environmentally friendly packaging needs to be just as robust and durable as its less environmentally-friendly alternative and we see plenty of examples of how.